ibm-cloud-docs/pattern-vpc-security/overview.md

 ## Audit and Regulatory and Compliance Monitoring
 {: #auditing}

-{{site.data.keyword.Bluemix_notm}} has two main capabilities to aid in auditing: {{site.data.keyword.compliance_long}} and {{site.data.keyword.cloudaccessfulltrail_notm}}, both of which were discussed earlier. {{site.data.keyword.compliance_long}} provides a wide range of compliance audit reports as to the overall state of a customer compliance as compared to various security frameworks, e.g., NIST 800-53, HIPPA, etc. {{site.data.keyword.cloudaccessfulltrail_notm}} provides an auditing function in that it tracks all IAM and API activities, as previously discussed.
+In some respects auditing and regulatory aspects and conmpliance monitoring are all related.{{site.data.keyword.Bluemix_notm}} has two main capabilities to aid in auditing: {{site.data.keyword.compliance_long}} and {{site.data.keyword.cloudaccesstraillong_notm}}, both of which were discussed earlier. {{site.data.keyword.compliance_long}} provides a wide range of compliance audit reports as to the overall state of a customer compliance as compared to various security frameworks, e.g., NIST 800-53, HIPPA, etc. {{site.data.keyword.cloudaccessfulltrail_notm}} provides an auditing function in that it tracks all IAM and API activities, as previously discussed.
 Auditors can use both of these audit functions.
-See the following if there is a need to understand {{site.data.keyword.Bluemix_notm}}'s infrastructure compliance monitoring:  [compliance monitoring](/docs/overview?topic=overview-compliance)
+See the following if there is a need to understand {{site.data.keyword.Bluemix_notm}}'s underlying infrastructure compliance monitoring (typically referred to "below the line monitoring):  [compliance monitoring](/docs/overview?topic=overview-compliance)

 Note that regulated workloads have specific compliance framework adherence requirements and "regulatory" aspects are subsumed to a certain degree in compliance monitoring and auditing.